-By Dayanna Isabel Blandón Caballero – Student in Education
+By Dayanna Isabel Blandón Caballero – Education student

 Nowadays, we live in a highly demanding society, and our students are not exempted from this reality.
 Students can arrive to the exams with problems, challenges, and different conditions that we may know nothing about.
 Asking students to complete a test that covers a large percentage of the final grade, write paragraphs, and taking risks in an unknown language without addressing their internal state is not effective.
 To reduce unwanted psychological preoccupation with academic concerns, researchers suggest implementing mindfulness techniques that can help the students to find healthy ways to cope with stress and emotions.
 More than ever before, knowledge regarding educational strategies has grown, and it allows us to take advantage of different educational practices that will lead our students to reach their full potential.